yindiii/elite-lab-final/README.md

 * `app/models.py`

 ### Context
-If you have finished Lab 6, you can copy that solution for the first goal.

-The second goal will require you to write the model class.
+The first goal will require you to write the model class.
 Please use the other model classes as a reference (it will show you how to define your fields).

-We have also provided `scripts/util.py` that you can run in the command line.
-This script can help insert test messages into your database and also delete all messages (so you can start fresh if need be).
-This is to help you out, but not needed for completion.
+If you have finished Lab 6, you can copy that solution for the second goal.

 ## Set Up